launch-ui/jupiter-next/README.md

-# Jupiter – Landing Page Template
+# Jupiter – Next.js Landing Page Template made with Launch UI

-A modern, responsive landing page that you can copy/paste into your project.
+Landing page kit built with React, Shadcn/ui and Tailwind that you can copy/paste into your project.

 ## Getting Started